bzollern/bzollern.github.io/_posts/2023-01-19-2023-MIT-Mystery-Hunt.md

 Unfortunately, even teammate couldn't have made that call for me.
 Shortly after matching and confirming that the team I matched wasn't actively gunning for a win, I asked if there were any teams that were (and were open to taking people).
 As it turns out, the answer was "very much no".
 There was only one team in the entire top 20 that indicated even an iota of interest in winning during registration, which does not seem good for the future of Hunt.

+*Note: ostensibly an image would exist here and at other points throughout this post, but I haven't made most of them yet.
+If you want to see what would have been here, the syntax is commented out.*
 <!-- ![Buried in wrenches]( "This sh-t hits worse than COVID.") -->

 My priorities started shifting.
 I decided to expand my list of options.
 After confirming that taking a second matching wasn't binding, I took the mulligan and got matched to The Team Formerly Known As The Team Formerly Known As The Team Formerly Known As The Team Formerly Known As The Team Formerly Known As The Team To Be Named Later.
 (That was a mouthful, and I'm abbreviating that to TTBNL from now on should I choose to use the name at all.)